What happens when my doctor orders genetic testing?

 STEP 6 — Genomic Medicine Case Review

-The bioinformaticians and laboratory scientists collaborate with our medical geneticists and the treating physician to discuss the findings and arrive at a recommendation for the patient.
+The bioinformaticians and laboratory scientists collaborate with our medical geneticists and the treating physician to discuss the patient’s genetics.

 STEP 7 — Results Reported & Recorded

-The results of the entire Genomic Medicine process become part of the patient’s electronic medical record.
+The result of the Genomic Medicine process is the genetic test report and this becomes part of the patient’s electronic medical record.